.

 Are Your Kids’ AFO Braces Causing Blisters? – Try Padding and Cushion

-Has your child developed blisters on his/her feet from wearing AFOs/SMOs?
+Has your child developed blisters from wearing AFOs/SMOs?
 Did you know that children who wear AFOs are more prone to developing blisters on their feet?
 AFOs are made of rigid plastic and are the type of orthotic that causes most blisters among children.
 I have noticed that AFOs provide more effective biomechanics correction because they fit more intimately than other orthotics, but this can lead to an increase in the incidence of skin issues on your child’s feet.

 I have seen a lot of skin issues related to AFOs.
 Pressure issues, sores, and abrasions usually occur when the AFOs don’t fit correctly inside the shoes or when the child doesn’t wear the correct types of socks.
 However, if your child developed a blister, your first step should be to make an appointment with the orthotist to check whether the AFOs need to be adjusted.